From: Rick Noyes, ANSLL's Chief Umpire

 It is that time of year again and baseball is right around the corner.
 Every year Annandale-North Springfield Little League (ANSLL) needs to re-supply its umpire ranks.
 This year is no different.
 There are two categories of umpires, Adult Volunteer Umpires, and Youth Umpires.
-Please read the following about each category and contact me (Kelly Laraia, Chief Umpire at
+Please read the following about each category and contact me (Rick Noyes, Chief Umpire at

 ) if you have any questions.